Clustering properties of the CatWISE2020 quasar catalogue and their impact on the cosmic dipole anomaly: Clustering properties

 To estimate uncertainties we repeat the power spectrum estimation on $N_{\rm jk}=400$ jackknife samples (see Appendix~\ref{app:jackknife}) from which we construct the measurement covariance matrix.
 The error bars shown on each data point $\hat C_\ell$ are taken from the diagonal elements of this matrix.
 Comparison with the approximate Gaussian covariance~\citep{Garcia-Garcia:2019bku} shows that the jackknife variance is larger for small scales ($\ell>10$), the unshaded area in Fig.~\ref{fig:catwise_powerspectrum}.
 Hence we retain the larger, jackknife estimate along the diagonal, but replace the off-diagonal elements by the Gaussian approximation for the following step.

 We generate a theoretical ($\Lambda$CDM) matter power spectrum, $C_\ell^{\rm th}$, with \textsc{ccl}~\citep{LSSTDarkEnergyScience:2018yem}, which scales~\citep{Challinor:2011bk} a non-linear $P(k)$ from halofit~\citep{Mead:2020vgs} using the \textit{Planck}-2018 best-fit cosmological parameters~\citep{Planck:2018vyg}, and appropriately accounting for band power coupling and pixel window function.
-We specify a constant galaxy bias $b_{\rm g}(z,k)=b_{\rm g}=const$.
+We specify a constant galaxy bias $b_{\rm g}(z,k)=b_{\rm g}=\mathrm{const}$.
 For the redshift distribution we use a splined $n(z)$ (see Fig.~\ref{fig:redshiftdistribution}) having cross-matched sources in the SDSS Stripe 82 with eBOSS as in~\citetalias{Secrest:2020has}.
-Our primary goal here is neither to infer cosmological parameters, or possible forms of $b(z)$ and $n(z)$, but rather to check whether the small-scale power spectrum is consistent with $\Lambda$CDM.
-It can be seen from Fig.~\ref{fig:catwise_powerspectrum} that the slope of the fit becomes shallower towards higher $\ell$, an effect that is conventionally modelled by an additional, effective noise contribution, $\Delta N_\ell=\text{const.}$, which we discuss in more detail below.
+Our goal here is neither to infer cosmological parameters nor possible forms of $b(z)$ and $n(z)$, but rather to check whether the small-scale power spectrum is consistent with $\Lambda$CDM.
+Note that quasars are thought to be more biased with increasing redshift~\citep[cf.~the quadratic fit by][]{Tiwari:2022hnf}.
+Considering no redshift dependence of $b_g$ therefore amounts to the possibility of missing some power in small-scale clustering, and overestimating the large-scale clustering power spectrum.
+Hence, both render the following results rather conservative.
+Lastly, it can be seen from Fig.~\ref{fig:catwise_powerspectrum} that the slope of the fit becomes shallower towards higher $\ell$, an effect that is conventionally modelled by an additional, effective noise contribution, $\Delta N_\ell=\text{const.}$, which we discuss in more detail below.
 We infer the best fitting theoretical power spectrum $C_\ell^{\rm th}$ with two free parameters $b_{\rm g}$ and $\Delta N_\ell$,

 via a Gaussian likelihood using the covariance matrix described above, and considering only the data points between $10<\ell<1000$.
 This is shown in Fig.~\ref{fig:catwise_powerspectrum}.